-Cheer Loud, Cheer Proud, Cheer CMLY for South Albany
+Cheer Loud, Cheer Proud, Cheer for South albany

-GUIDELINES TO STUDENT BEHAVIOR
+SOUTH ALBANY HIGH SCHOOL GUIDELINES TO STUDENT BEHAVIOR

 Throughout life, we all make choices - there is a consequence for every choice - sometimes the consequence is positive and sometimes the consequence is negative.
 The important part is that we all CHOOSE our actions and by doing so, also choose the consequence.
 As a South Albany High School student, you are part of a tradition in which students take pride in planning their education.
 You also choose the behaviors to use when you communicate with teachers, counselors, administrators and fellow students.
 Most students make excellent choices and demonstrate model behaviors, but occasionally a student may choose a behavior that interferes with teaching and learning.
 If you make the wrong choice, there are natural consequences that follow that aren't typically very positive or fun.
-A real life example would be driving 100 miles per hour in my car!
-I choose not to drive 100 MPH because I'm not interested in earning the consequence of a choice to break the legal speed limit.
-I could choose to drive fast - but I would also have to choose to accept the negative consequence.
-I weigh the outcome options and choose to drive the speed limit.
+A part of learning and growth as a young adult is taking responsibility for our actions and accepting accountability.